Rail transport in Switzerland: Rail links to other countries

 There are a few railway lines crossing the France–Switzerland border, the most-frequented ones being the Lyon–Geneva railway and the Strasbourg–Basel railway lines.
-TGV Lyria, a joint-venture between SBB and the French SNCF, operates high-speed trains from Paris or southern France to and or Basel SBB and Zurich HB.
+TGV Lyria, a joint-venture between SBB and the French SNCF, operates high-speed trains from Paris or southern France to and or Basel SBB and Zürich HB.
 Some RegioExpress (RE) trains of SBB also connect with stations in France.
 The Léman Express is a commuter rail system linking Geneva with stations in Switzerland and France.
 Some cross-border regional trains services are provided by TER.